Press Release - St. Lawrence Seaway Begins Navigation Season

 “As the binational waterway turns 65, it is resilient and ready for the future,” said GLS Administrator Adam Tindall-Schlicht.
 “New technologies, an exceptional reliability record, and significant investments in infrastructure are enhancing efficiencies and keeping the Seaway safe and competitive.
 We look forward to robust international and domestic trade throughout the shipping season.”

 “The St. Lawrence Seaway is a vital link in the North American supply chain, supporting industries, creating jobs and assisting with sustainable development”, said Terence Bowles, President and CEO of the SLSMC.
 “With its advanced technology, the Seaway provides a reliable transportation route for ships transiting the system carrying a wide range of commodities required by citizens on a daily basis.
 We look forward to greater use of this marine corridor and are optimistic about a strong start to the navigation season.”

 The Great Lakes St. Lawrence Seaway System provides maritime commerce with reliable, efficient cargo movement supporting high-quality jobs in the U.S. and Canada.
 Additionally, the Seaway System plays a critical role in addressing climate goals across North America.
 The movement of various cargoes on the Seaway System totals more than 35 million metric tons and supports more than 237,000 jobs and $35 billion in economic activity in the U.S. and Canada annually.

-A ship transiting the Seaway’s 15 locks from Montreal to Lake Erie crosses the international border 27 times, and DOT and Transport Canada work closely together to ensure that this transit experience is as safe and seamless as possible.
+A ship transiting the Seaway System’s 15 locks from Montreal to Lake Erie crosses the international border 27 times.
+Therefore, the U.S. Department of Transportation and Transport Canada work closely together to ensure that this transit experience is as safe and seamless as possible.